ADVERTISEMENT

 5) Do Not Overuse NSAIDs:

-Non-steroidal anti-inflammatory drugs (NSAIDs) should not be taken too often because anything more than recommended dose is harmful, especially if you have kidney disease.
-Please talk to your doctor to determine the right treatment plan for pain and inflammation.
+Non-steroidal anti-inflammatory drugs (NSAIDs) should not be taken too often because anything more than recommended dose is harmful, especially if an individual has kidney disease.
+Please talk to the doctor to determine the right treatment plan for pain and inflammation.

 6) Herbal Supplements: